Last Updated on by

 Pros VS Cons of Factor 75

 A lot of people really enjoy using a meal delivery service because they don’t have to cook a whole lot in order to be able to eat a healthy, nutritious, and delicious meal.
 You don’t have to think about grocery shopping, any prep work, recipes, or anything like that.
-You can literally walk in the door after a hard day at work, pop a meal in the oven, and have dinner 5-10 minutes later.
+You can literally walk in the door after a hard day at work, pop a meal in the oven, and have lunch and dinner 5-10 minutes later.

 Factor 75 is also great for people who love to eat, but hate cooking (or don’t have the option of cooking).
-I think Factor 75 could be great for people who live in apartments or in a city, where you don’t have a huge kitchen to messy up every night.
-In the long run, you’re going to end up saving money, because you’re not wasting any food, since everything comes pre-made.
+I think Factor 75 could be great for people who live in apartments or in a city, where you don’t have a huge kitchen too messy up every night.
+In the long run, you’re going to end up saving money, because you’re not wasting any food since everything comes pre-made.

 One of the most common complaints that people have about any meal delivery service is that there’s a lot of waste generated through the service.
 Each meal you get comes wrapped in a plastic and paper container, while all of the containers come with a bag or a box.